dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-08-14-big-batches-and-high-transaction-cost.md

 XP reduces transaction cost of:
 - code review using Pair/Mob programming
-- change using Refactoring
+- code change using Refactoring
-- verification using TDD
+- code verification using TDD
 - code integration using Continuous Integration.

 All of these mechanisms are implementations of "keep inventory low" principle from Lean.